madolson/redis/SECURITY.md

 response including next steps.

-If you do not receive a reply you can escalate to the Redis Google Group, linked above.
+If you do not receive a reply you can escalate to the Redis Google Group, found in (CONTRIBUTING).
 Because this group is a public space please do not disclose the issue in detail, only say that you are trying to reach the core team for a security issue.